How to calm pets during fireworks

 If your pet becomes anxious when the loud bangs and bright lights of fireworks start, they're certainly not alone.

-In 2021, The Kennel Club discovered that 80% of dog owners notice significant changes in their dog’s behaviour during the fireworks season, with a third saying their dog is terrified of fireworks.
-Plus, 34% of cat owners responding to the 2018 PDSA Animal Wellbeing Report noticed behaviour changes in their cats too.
+The Kennel Club discovered that 80% of dog owners notice significant changes in their dog’s behaviour during the fireworks season, with a third saying their dog is terrified of fireworks.
+Plus, 34% of cat owners responding to a PDSA Animal Wellbeing Report noticed behaviour changes in their cats too.

 Starting a month in advance gives you plenty of time to run a full risk assessment for hazardous noises that provoke your pet's anxiety.